 BIRTH STORY

 I refused to accept that compromise for my son.
 If his nutrition deserved such precision, so did what touched his skin.

 I set out to create what I could not find.
 That meant ingredients as safe and nourishing as a baby's first foods.
-Plant-based.
 Certified food-grade.
 Certified organic.
+Plant-based.
 It meant omitting water to remove the need for preservatives and emulsifiers that can burden delicate skin.
 It meant supporting skin's natural intelligence rather than forcing it to adapt.
-These standards weren't aspirational.
-They were necessary.
+These weren't aspirational standards.
+They were necessary for my child.

 The botanical butters I created transformed how I cared for both my boys' skin.
 They gave me true peace of mind.